Travel Nurse License Application

 Every state is completely different when it comes to licensing; meaning every time you consider an assignment in a new state you could go through a very different process than the state before.
 Luckily, you’re not alone in navigating the process.
 Between your nurse recruiter and the dedicated credentialing team at Cirrus Medical Staffing, you’ll be ready with license in-hand when you need it.
 Keep in mind the tips below, and you’ll have a head-start on your next assignment!

-The Nurse Licensure Compact (NLC) allows nurses to practice in other compact states with a single multistate license.
+A multistate, or compact license, allows nurses to practice in other compact states with a single multistate license.
 To be eligible, these nurses must have permanent residence in a member state so they can be issued a license for another compact state.

 If a nurse cannot show proof of residence (usually two valid IDs) in a compact state, they can’t get a compact license.